 Mobile wallets are nearly usually “light” clients in the sense that they do not save a complete copy of the blockchain.

 A hardware wallet – sort of gadget that is especially built to store bitcoins.
 The advantage is that, as compared to a desktop or mobile wallet, hardware wallets are significantly more difficult for a malevolent user to breach.
-Since they employ the absolute minimum of software necessary to properly store bitcoins.
+Since they employ the absolute minimum of software necessary to properly store the most popular cryptocurrency in India like bitcoins.

 Wallets Made of Paper